 METHODS: We performed a retrospective review of patients with splenectomy and PE compared against all comers with PE in our multihospital medical system.
 Two physicians independently analyzed the patient's CT angiography images from index PE.
-We analyzed clot burden based on the Qanadli index, characterized PE as peripheral or central, and evaluated for evidence of chronic PE .
-Poisson regression was used to evaluate for independent association of splenectomy with Qanadli score.
-We performed logistic regression to evaluate odds ratio for central PE comparing splenectomy status as well as age, gender and BMI.
+We quantified clot burden based on the Qanadli index, characterized PE as peripheral or central, and evaluated for evidence of chronic PE .
+Logistic regression (central vs peripheral, [chronic changes vs not?]) and Poisson (Qanadli score) regressions were used to evaluate for independent association between prior splenectomy and PE characteristics after accounting for age, gender and BMI.
 We collected secondary data points to compare in each group as well including characteristics of clot burden (PA dilation, echocardiogram indicators of right heart strain, vital signs during hospitalization or ER visit).